beshungh/Sales-Supply-Chain-Analysis/README.md

 ### Exploratory Data Analysis in PostgreSQL
-The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions are:
+The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were:

   - Which region incur the highest shipping costs, and how does it compare to other regions?
   - What is the average shipping cost for different product categories, and are there any significant variations?